-Recently Completed Projects - The Enterprise recently completed the widening of the Beachline West Expressway from I-4 to McCoy Road in Orange County; the AET conversion of the Suncoast Parkway and the Northern Coin System; and interchange improvements at Sunrise Boulevard in Broward County and on the Mainline at I-75 in Sumter County.
+Recently Completed Projects - The Enterprise recently completed the widening of the Beachline West Expressway from I-4 to McCoy Road in Orange County; widening of the Mainline from the Beachline to Osceola Parkway; the AET conversion of the Suncoast Parkway, the Northern Coin System, and the Ticket System; and interchange improvements at Sunrise Boulevard in Broward County and on the Mainline at I-75 in Sumter County.

-Projects Currently Under Construction - The Enterprise is currently widening the Mainline in Orange, Osceola, and Palm Beach Counties, the Polk Parkway from milepost 18 to milepost 22, and the HEFT in Miami-Dade County.
+Projects Currently Under Construction - The Enterprise is currently widening the Mainline in Orange, Lake, and Palm Beach Counties, the Polk Parkway from milepost 18 to milepost 22, and the HEFT in Miami-Dade County.
 Additional projects under construction include the next phase of the First Coast Expressway from Blanding Boulevard to the St. Johns River in Clay County; the extension of the Suncoast Parkway from US-98 to State Road 44, in Citrus County; the Suntrax Connected/Automated Vehicle Test Facility in Polk County; and direct connect ramps from the Mainline to I-4 in Orange County.
-AET improvements are also under construction on the Polk Parkway and the Ticket System portion of the Mainline.
+AET improvements are also under construction on the Polk Parkway.